God’s Ten Commandments

 5. "Honor your father and mother."

 Respect and value your parents with love, gratitude, and obedience.
-This is broken by speaking ill of them, dismissing their authority, refusing to care for them as they age, or cutting them off over disagreements that don't involve genuine harm.
+This is broken by speaking ill of them, dismissing their authority, refusing to care for them as they age, or by being disrespectful.
 Honoring doesn't mean blind agreement, but it does require humility.
+God intentionally placed you in your family, respect that.

 These commandments aren't a ladder we climb to reach God.
 They are the shape of a life already claimed by Him — a life lived in gratitude for the rescue He has already accomplished through Christ.